digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-42.md

 #### Peter Gorm Larsen
 * New possible DT proposal for ESA discussed with Airbus
+* DT proposal for grand solution applicayion to IFD has been called for interview in September
+* New DT opportunity in connection with Vitual Vehicle

 #### Nick Battle
 * Meet with Claudio, Daniella and Christian about Clocks and progress the Clocks static model for FMI3.